Hasmonean Judea: Jonathan Apphus (160–143 BCE)

 Jonathan maintained a firm stance toward Demetrius II and even besieged the Akra.
-Meeting with the king at Acre, he secured exemption of Judea from taxation and annexation of three toparchies already inhabited by Jews—Ephraim, Lod, and Ramathaim—that were previously part of Samaria, in return for lifting the siege and paying 300 talents.
+Meeting with the king at Acre, he secured exemption of Judea from taxation and annexation of three toparchies (districts) already inhabited by Jews—Ephraim, Lod, and Ramathaim—that were previously part of Samaria, in return for lifting the siege and paying 300 talents.
 (Note: Archaeological evidence suggests that Jews had already settled in the areas of Ephraim, Lod, and Ramathaim before the annexation, as indicated by the presence of Jewish artifacts.
 The annexation of these toparchies likely involved territorial expansion and conflict with the local non-Jewish population, as evidenced by destruction layers and fortifications in the region.)
 He also sent Jewish troops to assist Demetrius in suppressing a revolt in Antioch.

 Relations later deteriorated, as Demetrius refused to evacuate the Akra.
 Jonathan shifted his allegiance to the Seleucid general Diodotus-Tryphon, tutor of Balas' young son Antiochus VI.
 Tryphon confirmed Jonathan's authority and appointed his brother Simon commander of the coastal region from Tyre to the Egyptian border.
 The brothers campaigned against Demetrius' supporters, with Jonathan going as far as Galilee, northern Syria, and the Eleutherus River (today's Nahr al-Kabir, Lebanon).
-Simon captured Beth-Zur, replacing the Syrian garrison with a Jewish one; He also stationed Jewish troops in Joppa, and fortified Hadid in the Shephelah.
+Simon captured Beth-zur, replacing the Syrian garrison with a Jewish one; He also stationed Jewish troops in Jaffa, and fortified Hadid in the Judaean Lowlands.
 Jonathan, returning from the north, strengthened Judea's defenses and tightened the siege of the Akra.
 Jonathan also renewed Judea's alliance with Rome and reportedly corresponded with the city-state of Sparta.